 |Świat Gier Komputerowych||Nov, 1993||75 out of 100||75|

 |The Retro Spirit||Dec 15, 2008||3 out of 6||50|

 |PC Games (Germany)||Jun, 1993||Unscored||Unscored|

 There are currently no topics for this game.

-Collector's Edition releaseAfter 22 years the game was re-released on CD-ROM at Poznań Game Arena 2014, including high quality soundtrack and printed certificate.
+Collector's Edition releaseAfter 22 years the game was re-released on CD-ROM at Poznań Game Arena 2014, including a high quality soundtrack and a printed certificate.

 ContestIn 2014, the Polish indie game website 1ndie World announced "The Jam", a contest for the best game inspired by Electroman.
 The winner, announced at Poznań Game Arena 2014, was Ego Protocol.